Market

 Eight Years Out

-Numbers mean nothing without context, so here is annual cottage sales since 2018, the earliest year with complete multi-board coverage.
+A single quarter doesn't tell you much without a longer frame.
+Here are annual cottage sales since 2018, the earliest year with complete multi-board coverage.

 Annual cottage sales, 2018 to 2025